tendermint/atom_one/CALL_TO_ARMS.md

-* While the ICF already has $150M+ that can be used toward the development of ATOM2.0's project ideas, it instead proposed to inject $500M+ into a centralized treasury whose charter would take control away from the Cosmos Hub governance to the charter.
+* While the ICF already has $150M+ that can be used toward the development of ATOM2.0's project ideas, it instead proposed to inject $500M+ into a treasury whose charter would take control away from the Cosmos Hub governance to the treasury's centralized council for those funds and more.

 * After the initial highly negative reaction from the community against the original proposed ATOM2.0 plan, they have merely managed to split the $500M+